insidemordecai/insidemordecai.com/content/posts/202412-wrapped-2024/index.md

 ## Spotify Wrapped 2023 & 2022

-I won't retroactively post articles of my previous ones but here's a table with the data, playlist and social media post of the time.
+I won't retroactively post articles of my previous ones but here's the data, playlists and social media posts of the time.

 ### 2023